DavideGianessi/beaver-triplets-generation-with-weak-binding-AVSS/docs/protocols.md

 - If the sender is honest, the protocol will terminate.
 - If one honest party terminates with a value, then all honest parties will terminate with the same value.

+### Parameters

+The protocol takes one optional static parameter:
+   - "speaker" : who the speaker is, can be omitted if unknown at compile time and one mandatory static parameter:
+   - "content\_schema" : the schema to validate the structure of the content (see schemas) The protocol always takes one parameter "speaker" at runtime, for the speaker only it also takes a "value" parameter

 ### Protocol Steps

 1. **INIT phase**